Calistoga vineyard owner fights PG&E over liquid natural gas facility

 “They just told me, out of the blue, they were going to buy acreage from me for a project for liquefied gas storage tanks.
 One, this is an Ag Preserve, and two, it’s dangerous.
 What if it leaks?
 Remember San Bruno?” he said, referring to the 2010 PG&E pipeline explosion that killed eight people and injured dozens more, in a suburb of San Francisco.

-Company spokesperson Deanna Contreras said PG&E is not trying to buy the land, but sent Gard a proposal for a permanent easement to use approximately two acres.
+Company spokesperson Deanna Contreras said PG&E is not trying to buy the land, but sent Gard a proposal for a permanent easement to use approximately two acres of land.

 “The owner retains underlying ownership,” she said.